rajeevkrishnanr/hey.there/README.md

 *Linking to the social networks of the other person

-*Built in Camera and sharing features*
+*Built in Camera and sharing features

-Lisence
+License
 =========
-The Souce code will remain closed Source until the Final Project review
+The Souce code will remain as closed-Source until the Final Project review!

 Team Members
 =========